ImmortalPrince33/Cranium-DDoS/README.md

 # Disclaimer :

-Please use this code at your own risk and NEVER TRY IT ON A WEBSITE YOU DON'T HAVE PERMISSION FROM
+Please use this code at your own risk and NEVER TRY IT ON A WEBSITE OR ROUTER YOU DON'T HAVE PERMISSION FROM

 I REPEAT NEVER.

-I am not responsible for any damages done
+I am not responsible for any damages done.